nmwsharp/polyscope-docs/py/source/installing/index.md

 ```

 !!! note

-    Python 2.7 builds on conda may have dependency problems (a false dependency on Python 3); the issue will be resolved soon.
+    The Conda package currently only supports Python 3.

-    Remember that that you can still use `pip` in conjuction with conda, like `python -m pip install polyscope`.
+    Remember that that you can always use `pip` in conjuction with conda, like `python -m pip install polyscope`.

 ## Installing manually